The timelike-coordinate of a

 The aforementioned conditions can only be met if the coefficients of x and ct

-on the right hand side of each equation are respectively proportional to
+on the right-hand-sides of both equations are respectively proportional to

-the coefficients of x' and ct' on the left hand side.
+the coefficients of x' and ct' on the left-hand-sides.
 Therefore:

 a00 = a11 and

 ct' = g

 ( ct - bx )

 x' = g